opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 36     Secondly, while defence counsel asserted that Abdul could smoke up to half a packet a day, he did not follow on, despite an invitation from the Court, with any assertion as to how long the amount

-of diamorphine found in his possession would have lasted him at that rate. [note: 85] Of relevance is the guidance in _Jusri bin Mohamed Hussain v Public Prosecutor_ [1996] 2 SLR(R) 706 at [49] that an accused person seeking to establish a defence of consumption must “at the very least be able to give a coherent account of his rate of consumption” to discharge his legal burden of rebutting the presumption of trafficking.
+of diamorphine found in his possession would have lasted him at that rate. [note: 85] Of relevance is the guidance in _Jusri bin Mohamed Hussain v Public Prosecutor_ <span class="citation">[1996] 2 SLR(R) 706</span> at [49] that an accused person seeking to establish a defence of consumption must “at the very least be able to give a coherent account of his rate of consumption” to discharge his legal burden of rebutting the presumption of trafficking.
 In any event, Abdul stated that half a packet would contain about five or

 six straws. [note: 86] Even if he smoked this amount every two days, he would have had enough diamorphine to last him more than 170 days.
 This was still a very substantial quantity of diamorphine.